Patrick J. Kearney

 Patrick Joseph Kearney represents the 4th Plymouth District in the Massachusetts House of Representatives.
-The district comprises the towns of Marshfield and Scituate.
+The district consists of Precincts 1,2,3,5,6, and 7 of the town of Marshfield, the town of Scituate, and Precinct 3 of the town of Norwell, in the county of Plymouth.
 Kearney serves on the House Committee on Ways and Means, the Joint Committee on Cannabis Policy, the Joint Committee on Election Laws, the Joint Committee on Housing, and the Joint Committee on Ways and Means.
 He is a commissioned officer in the US Navy Reserve.
 He is the son of former state representative Maryanne Lewis.